coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 ### Securing the Vue and Electronjs Apps with Auth0

 Now back to the Electronjs desktop application.
-What is to be achieved here is to present a Sign In screen for users to log in to access the application before we then present the To-Dos homepage.
+What is to be achieved here is to present a Sign In screen for users to log in to access the application before the To-Dos homepage is then presented upon successfull log in.

 To do this, some packages need to be installed in your Electronjs app.
 First is `jwt-decode` to help decode JSON Web Tokens, `request` library to make API calls in Electronjs main process and `keytar` which is a  native Node module to get, add, replace, and delete passwords in the system's keychain, then we add `bootstrap` for some basic styling.